 Next, apply a heavy coat of the SPG seasoning:

 Don’t forget the edges!

-Here’s a look at the flat lying upon the point almost ready to hit the smoker:
+The flat lying upon the point almost ready to hit the smoker:

 How to Smoke Brisket Burnt Ends